-The best Kindle you can buy in 2018 lets you read your growing Amazon ebooks library without requiring you to spend a fortune on Apple’s latest iPad.
-Amazon has essentially taken over our ereader recommendations list, so we’ve made one dedicated to Kindle products, and we have updated our rankings in advance of Amazon Prime Day 2018.
+The best Kindle to buy in 2018 lets you to pore over your growing Amazon ebooks library for a serious discount compared to the fortune you'd fork over buying Apple’s latest iPad.
+Amazon has virtually taken over our ereader recommendations list, so we just made one dedicated to Kindle products.

-Offering a combination of slick performance, beautiful displays and low prices, the best Kindles stand in stark contrast to those wallowing at the bottom – with their cumbersome interfaces, high costs and ugly displays.
-So, to help you avoid those shoddy devices, we went ahead and put together a list of the best Kindles you can buy in 2018.
+With a combination of slick performance, beautiful displays and low prices, the best Kindles stand in stark contrast to those sunk to the bottom of our list for cumbersome interfaces, high costs and ugly displays.
+So, to help you avoid those shoddy devices, we put together a list of the best Kindles you can buy in 2018.

 Amazon Kindle (2016)

 Screen size: 6-inch | Screen type: Pearl e-paper | Storage: 4GB | Resolution: 167ppi | Weight: 161g | Backlight: no | Touchscreen: yes | Wi-Fi: yes | 3G: no | Battery life: up to four weeks